Filtering

 Column Filters

 LyteNyte Grid lets you filter data by applying filters to individual columns.
-Use the filterModel property on the grid to control which columns have filters applied.
+Use the filterModel property on grid state to define which columns have filters applied.

 const filterModel = {